General Group Overview

 2D semiconductors (since 2015)

 2D semiconductors are suitable for thin, quasi-transparent and flexible electronics and photonics.
-Black phosphorus was successfully isolated in 2013 and was shown to have unique properties such as direct and tunable bandgap from 0.3 to 2 eV, suitable for applications in thermal imaging, photovoltaics and telecomm.
+Black phosphorus was successfully isolated in 2013 and was shown to have unique properties such as direct and tunable bandgap from 0.3 to 2 eV, suitable for applications in thermal imaging, photovoltaics and telecom.
 We investigate the fabrication and properties of single to few-layer black phosphorus and MoS2.

 With a new polycarbonate-film-based dry transfer method, we successfully fabricated twisted stacked few-layer black phosphorus.
 Optical characterization showed the overlapping area had special optical response, and high frequency Raman spectroscopy showed an abnormal blue shift in Ag1 and Ag2 modes.
 Density functional theory (DFT) calculations confirmed this blue shift in twisted bilayer black phosphorus, and revealed significant interlayer coupling effects.
 Charge distribution calculations indicated weak valence bond may exist between the two layers.
 This finding may lead to applications in phonon modulation and gate switchable transportation.